zio/zio-insight/docs/about/contributing.md

 If you don't get a merge in a day after your review is successful, then please gently remind folks that your code is ready to be merged.

-Sit back, relax, and enjoy being a ZIO contributor!
+Sit back, relax, and enjoy being a ZIO Insight contributor!

 # ZIO Contributor License Agreement